ADR-153: Transform SDK component

 ]

-To perform all the calculations consistently, the protocol requires a left-hand coordinate system with the parameters UP=vec3(0,1,0) and FORWARD=vec3(0,0,1).
+To perform all calculations consistently, the protocol requires a left-hand coordinate system with the parameters UP=vec3(0,1,0) and FORWARD=vec3(0,0,1).

-When an entity A is added to an entity B but the engine does not know about entity B
+When an entity A is added to an entity B, but the engine does not know about entity B

 When the engine is made aware of the real Transform component of entity B